LORDYx1/epic-nfts/README.md

-# Basic Sample NFT Project with some simple CSS
+# Basic Sample NFT Project to test my new learnt skils

 This is my first attempt at the Smart Contract to Generate on-chain, SVG random 3 word NFTs.